1,000+ citation sites ranked across 50 countries & 45 industries Explore the directory →

 3. Reviews: volume, recency and replies, not just stars

-Review signals are the strongest prominence input a business can influence.
 Three components matter more than the headline star rating: total volume (a body of evidence), recency and velocity (a steady drip beats an old pile), and owner responses (an engagement signal both users and Google read).
 Review keywords (“best gearbox repair in town”) also feed relevance.
 The playbook is unglamorous: ask consistently, make leaving a review effortless, reply to everything.
 Our reviews and local SEO guide covers the mechanics.

 4. Profile completeness and activity: the tiebreaker most businesses forfeit